 As well as frame restoration we can also provide new and bespoke framing options which are conservation appropriate and accurate to the era of the artwork.

 If you have any queries related to modern and contemporary frame restoration or would like to receive recommendations and a quote related to frame repairs, please contact our helpful team for further advice and guidance.

 It was with some trepidation that I sent a drawing by artist Tate held artist Mario Dubsky to the company.
 Although badly degraded, by the artist's use of double-sided tape to mount it resulting in disfiguring bands with deep yellowing of the paper from the acidic backing mount, it had great emotional significance for me.
-It felt a risky leap of faith to send it, as I had not used the company before.
 It came back immaculate and transformed, returned to its original condition and no discernable damage to the subtle graphite drawing.
 The company were reassuring, returning it with no hassle.
 Highly recommended.

 I contacted Fine Art Restoration when an acrylic painting was damaged in a house move.
 I received a reasonable quote quickly, they collected and delivered the painting efficiently, and the damage repair was excellent.
 I could not have asked for more!